Zen Camera: Creative Awakening with a Daily Practice in Photography

 You’ll ultimately learn to change the way you interact with technology—transforming it into a way to uncover your innate power of attention and mindfulness, to see creatively, and to live authentically.

-PRESS FOR ZEN CAMERA: Articles, reviews, interviews, and podcast.
+PRESS FOR ZEN CAMERA: Articles, reviews, interviews, and podcasts.

 Publication Date, February 13, 2018: Watson Guptill/Random House.